peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 Field-level SOC classification (g/kg).

-Insight: SOC is moderate to high, with stronger values in central parcels.
+Insight: SOC is moderate to high across the farm and is not a limiting factor for current management.

 ---